tomerBARZ/the-universal-mission-for-dcs-world/README.md

 - In the PHP directory, rename php.ini-production to php.ini, edit it and uncomment or delete the "extension=mbstring" line to enable the MBString extension that my script uses.
 - Then run Make.bat in the source directory (or, alternatively, open the source directory in VSCode and press Ctrl+Alt+B)
 - .Miz files will be generated in the project root directory, and a copy will be sent to your DCS World "missions" directory (if it exists)
+- Please note that a second version of each file marked "DEBUG" will also be generated.
+This version allows access to the debug menu and additional text outputs during the mission.
+Debug missions are generated with an F-16C player aircraft as it's a good jack-of-all-trades to test various things.

 ## Want to contribute to the project?